Azure/AML-Kubernetes/docs/deploy-extension.md

       az k8s-extension create --name arcml-extension --extension-type Microsoft.AzureML.Kubernetes --cluster-type connectedClusters --cluster-name <your-connected-cluster-name> --resource-group <resource-group> --scope cluster --config enableInference=True privateEndpointNodeport=True sslCname=<cname> --config-protected sslCertPemFile=<path-to-the-SSL-cert-PEM-ile> sslKeyPemFile=<path-to-the-SSL-key-PEM-file> --auto-upgrade-minor-version False
       ```
      > **Note:**
-     * Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes' IPs directly.
+     * Using a NodePort gives you the freedom to set up your own load-balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes' IPs directly.
-     * When you deploy with NodePort service, the scoring url (or swagger url) will be responsed with one of Node IP (e.g. ```http://<NodeIP><NodePort>/<scoring_path>```) and remain unchanged even if the Node is unavailable.
+     * When you deploy with NodePort service, the scoring url (or swagger url) will be responded with one of Node IP (for example, ```http://<NodeIP><NodePort>/<scoring_path>```) and remain unchanged even if the Node is unavailable.
 But you can replace it with any other Node IP.
    * **Private HTTP endpoints support with internal load balancer**
       ```azurecli
       az k8s-extension create --name arcml-extension --extension-type Microsoft.AzureML.Kubernetes --cluster-type connectedClusters --cluster-name <your-connected-cluster-name> --config enableInference=True privateEndpointILB=True allowInsecureConnections=True --resource-group <resource-group> --scope cluster --auto-upgrade-minor-version False